-Between January 2017 and October 2017, we consulted with experts in otology and audiology about bilateral cochlear implantation in adults and children.
+Between January 2017 and October 2017, we consulted with experts in otology, audiology, and neurology about bilateral cochlear implantation in adults and children.
 Our expert advisors provided advice on research questions, review methods, and review results, and helped place the evidence in clinical context.